JarvisK032/Zombie-Survival-Game/README.md

 # Zombie Survival Game

-The Zombie is going kill you, you gun in not working.
+The Zombie is going kill you, your guns in not working.

-Use w, a ,s ,d to move.
+Use w, a ,s ,d to move for player one.

+Use up,left,down,right to move for player two.

-Avoid the Zombie and run to the finish line.
+Avoid the Zombies and run to the finish line.

-See who is the winner.
+See who is the Faster.

 Good luck!